Numerical methods for quasi-stationary distributions: Numerical methods

 One approach consists of replacing $\bm{Q}$ with a uniform distribution for the purposes of the resetting.
 This approximation appears to perform well only in systems where reaching the absorbing state is rare~\cite{Vezzani2023}.
 A more commonly used technique involves simulating multiple realisations of the process, and then estimating~$\bm{Q}$ via the empirical distribution of states~\cite{meleard2012quasi}.
 We refer to this approach as the \emph{multiple-trajectory method}.
 Specifically, a suitable simulation algorithm is used to generate~$M$ trajectories of the original process.
 Except for the resetting, these trajectories operate independently, and are generated in parallel.
 Whenever a trajectory reaches an absorbing state at a time $t+\dt$, it is reset to the state at time $t$ of a randomly selected trajectory from the set of $M$ trajectories.

-In this work, we propose an alternative approach, which we refer to as the \emph{single-trajectory method}.
+In this work, we adopt an alternative approach, first proposed in~\cite{blanchet2013empirical,de2005simulate}, which we refer to as the \emph{single-trajectory method}.
 This technique consists of simulating a single realisation of the process.
 Whenever the run reaches an absorbing state, it is reset according to the empirical distribution of residence times for this realisation.

 In most examples presented later in the paper, the single-trajectory approach proves more efficient than the multiple-trajectory technique, as less computation time is required to reach a given target error (see Appendix~\ref{Appendix:MC_MSComparison}).
 We now provide explicit rules for the implementation of this method, presenting separately the cases of discrete and continuous variables.